dougeby/IntuneDocs/intune/device-profile-troubleshoot.md

 If a device doesn't check in to get the policy after the first notification is sent, Intune makes three more attempts.
 If the device is offline (for example, it is turned off or not connected to a network), it might not receive the notifications.
 In this case, the device will get the policy on its next scheduled check-in with the Intune service as follows:

-- iOS and macOS: Every 6 hours.
+- iOS and macOS: Every six hours.
-- Android: Every 8 hours.
+- Android: Every eight hours.
-- Windows Phone: Every 8 hours.
+- Windows Phone: Every eight hours.
-- Windows 8.1 and Windows 10 PCs enrolled as devices: Every 8 hours.
+- Windows 8.1 and Windows 10 PCs enrolled as devices: Every eight hours.

 If the device has just enrolled, the check-in frequency will be more frequent, as follows: